memogarcia/memogarcia.mx/_posts/2018-02-02-data-pipelines-python.md

 def opener(filenames):
     '''
-    Open a sequence of filenames one at a time producing a file object.
+    Open a sequence of files one at a time producing a file object.
     The file is closed immediately when proceeding to the next iteration.
     '''
     for filename in filenames: